Sergiomendozer/Anvil-email-store-launched-grand-opening/README.md

-# HTML Email for Anvil A&S annoucing there store is online
+# HTML Email for Anvil A&S announcing there store is online

 ## Techs used: